reflectoring/reflectoring.github.io/_posts/2020-08-05-spring-boot-dev-tools.md

 date: 2020-08-05 05:00:00 +1100
 modified: 2020-08-05 05:00:00 +1100
 author: tom
-excerpt: ""
+excerpt: "Having to restart a Spring Boot application again and again to test changes costs a lot of time.
+If it takes long enough, we're not only losing the time of the restart but also have to pay the cost of context switching, because we've started to work on something else in the meantime.
+Spring Boot Dev Tools reduces the time we lose considerably, if configured correctly."
 image:
-  auto: 0051-stop
+  auto: 0078-hourglass
 ---

 What are you doing when you've made a change to a Spring Boot app and want to test it?
 You probably restart it, and go get a coffee or swipe through your Twitter feed until it's up and running again.
 Then, you log back into the app, navigate to where you were before, and check if your changes work.

 Sound familiar?
-That's pretty much how I developed Spring Boot apps for most of the time.
+That's pretty much how I developed Spring Boot apps for a long time.
 Until I got fed up with it and gave Spring Boot Dev Tools a try.
+It cost me some time to set it up to my satisfaction (and then some more time to build a [Gradle plugin](https://github.com/thombergs/spring-boot-devtools-gradle-plugin) that makes the setup easier), but it was worth it.

 This article explains how the Spring Boot Dev Tools work and how to configure it to your Spring Boot application consisting of a single or multiple Gradle modules.